 Planning A Killer Pricing Strategy?
 Keep These 6 Factors In Mind!

 So, you are all set to enter the world of ecommerce and sell your products online.
-You have decided which ecommerce platform to use to build your website, products to sell, product source, shipping solution, everything.
+You have decided which eCommerce platform to use to build your website, products to sell, product source, shipping solution, everything.
 However, you, like many others, may get confused about the pricing strategy.

 There is no hard & fast rule by which you can determine the pricing strategy for your business.
 However, there are certain factors to be considered before you do that.
 What are these?
 Find it out here.

-1) Know Your Target Audience
+Know Your Target Audience

-2) Determine Your Product Cost
+Determine Your Product Cost

-3) Is The Price Covering Your Revenue Target?
+Is The Price Covering Your Revenue Target?

-4) Keep A Close Watch On Your Competitors
+Keep A Close Watch On Your Competitors

 Check Out Your Product Demand

-6) Your Experiments With Prices
+Your Experiments With Prices

-It is not compulsory that you keep your product prices stagnant.
-On the contrary, it is the most fluctuating factors in the marketing mix.
-That is why, you can experiment with the prices.
+You don’t need to keep your product prices stagnant.
+On the contrary, it is the most fluctuating factor in the marketing mix.
+That is why you can experiment with the prices.
 You can slightly cut down the profit margin to check if the conversion rate increases.
 Or, you can offer add-on products/discounts and sell products on MRP.
 This way, you can come up with different ideas in pricing strategy to increase sales.

 The above factors more or less cover the major factors that sum up the pricing strategy of your product.
-It is not compulsory that all these factors will result in same prices.
+It is not compulsory that all these factors will result in the same prices.
 But, you can rotate these prices and check which price leads to maximum sales.
 Have any other factors in mind?
 Let the world know by leaving a comment below. 🙂